 4. Avoid “template websites”

 Ten years ago, simply having a website in the interwebs would make you look like a big shot.
-These days however, your unique coaching philosophy needs to be carefully designed in such a way that it speaks directly to your audience in a manner that is both professional and convincing.
+But these days, your unique coaching philosophy needs to be carefully displayed in such a way that it speaks directly to your audience in a manner that is both professional and convincing.

 5. The more text you use, the less they’ll read

 A very common mistake I’ve noticed with coaching websites are menu bars cluttered with too many pages to choose from, followed by oceans of text to read through.

 You can actually say so much more by using professional photography and a clean, well-planned user experience.
 Think about the best path for visitors to take between your homepage to your contact page.